-A loyalty scheme for existing pupils entering the 6th form was introduced in 2013/2014.
-The discount rate for the 2020/21 academic year was 3% for each full year a pupil had attended the Senior School.
+The School provides multiple sibling discounts and a loyalty scheme for existing pupils entering the sixth form.
+The sixth form discount rate for the 2021/22 academic year was 3% for each full year a pupil had attended the Senior School.